• Kyrgyzstan, Tian Shan

 All accommodation: 7 nights at a luxury lodge (twin ensuite rooms, 4-star feel) plus one night in a 4-star Almaty hotel for the overnight layover on the way back.

-Full board meals: big breakfasts, packed lunches, and hearty two-course dinners – all tailored to your dietary needs.
+Big breakfasts and packed lunches — all tailored to your dietary needs.

 All private transfers, from airport pickup to drop-off.